Twenty Seven Years of the work of Irish Woodturner Emmet Kane

 This exhibition showcases the life and work of Emmet Kane

-Please note that this temporary exhibition will close the 8th of January 2017.
+Please note that this temporary exhibition is closed since the 8th of January 2017.

 Cone of Colour, burr elm with blue pearlescent ink and dyed blue spikes, 2008;